kraigmansfield/react-portfolio-2/README.md

+# Project Title
+React Portfolio

+##Description
+This is a portfolio showcasing some of my previous works.
+This uses ReactJS.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).